Integral Probability Metrics Meet Neural Networks: The Radon-Kolmogorov-Smirnov Test: The Radon-Kolmogorov-Smirnov test

-We are ready to show that the RKS distance is equivalent to the MMD over functions $f$ with \smash{$\|f\|_{\RTVk} \leq 1$}, subject to a boundary condition.
-In this sense, it can be viewed as a generalization of the classical univariate KS distance, which, as we have mentioned, is the MMD over the space of functions with total variation at most 1.
-Precisely, the RKS distance is the MMD over the function space
+We are ready to show that the RKS distance is equivalent to the IPM over functions $f$ with \smash{$\|f\|_{\RTVk} \leq 1$}, subject to a boundary condition.
+In this sense, it can be viewed as a generalization of the classical univariate KS distance, which, as we have mentioned, is the IPM over the space of functions with total variation at most 1.
+Precisely, the RKS distance is the IPM over the function space

-The boundary condition \smash{$\partial^\alpha f(0) = 0$} for all multi-indices $\alpha = (\alpha_1,\ldots,\alpha_d)$ with \smash{$|\alpha| = \sum_{j=1}^d \alpha_j \leq k$} is needed to guarantee that the MMD is finite.
+The boundary condition \smash{$\partial^\alpha f(0) = 0$} for all multi-indices $\alpha = (\alpha_1,\ldots,\alpha_d)$ with \smash{$|\alpha| = \sum_{j=1}^d \alpha_j \leq k$} is needed to guarantee that the IPM is finite.
 We can interpret this condition intuitively as requiring the polynomial $q$ to be zero in the representation in Proposition \ref{prop:Parhi-Nowak-repr}.
-Otherwise, $q$ would be able to grow without bound under the constraint \smash{$\|f\|_{\RTVk} \leq 1$}, which we could then use to drive the MMD criterion to $\infty$, provided that $\popP$ and $\popQ$ had any moment differences (in their first $k$ moments).
+Otherwise, $q$ would be able to grow without bound under the constraint \smash{$\|f\|_{\RTVk} \leq 1$}, which we could then use to drive the IPM criterion to $\infty$, provided that $\popP$ and $\popQ$ had any moment differences (in their first $k$ moments).